edgedb/easy-edgedb/README.md

 # Chapter 4 - "What a strange man this Count Dracula is."

 >Jonathan Harker wakes up late and is alone in the castle.
 Dracula appears after nightfall and they talk **through the night**.
 Dracula is making plans to move to London, and Jonathan gives him some advice.
 Dracula tells him not to go into any of the locked rooms, because it could be dangerous.
-Then he quickly leaves when he sees that it is almost morning.
+Jonathan notices that it's almost morning, and that they talked through the whole night.
+Dracula suddenly stands up and says he must go, and leaves the room.
 Jonathan thinks about **Mina** back in London, who he is going to marry when he returns.
 He is beginning to feel that there is something wrong with Dracula, and the castle.
 Where are the other people?

 First let's create Jonathan's girlfriend, Mina Murray.
-But we'll also add a new link to the `Person` type in the schema:
+But we'll also add a new link to the `Person` type in the schema called `lover`:

 ```
 abstract type Person {
   required property name -> str;
   multi link places_visited -> City;
-  LINK lover -> Person;
+  link lover -> Person;
 }
 ```

-We will assume that a person can only have one `lover`, so this is a `SINGLE LINK` but we can just write `LINK`.
+With this we can link the two of them together.
+We will assume that a person can only have one `lover`, so this is a `single link` but we can just write `link`.

 Mina is in London, and we don't know if she has been anywhere else.
 So for the meantime, we are just going to create the city of London.
 It couldn't be easier: